NGC 5806

 NGC 5806 is an intermediate spiral galaxy in the constellation Virgo.
-It was discovered on February 24, 1786, by the astronomer John Herschel.
-It is located about 70 million light-years (or about 21 Megaparsecs) away from the Milky Way.
+It was discovered by German-British astronomer William Herschel on 24 February 1786.
+It is located about 70 million light-years (21 Megaparsecs) away from the Milky Way.
 It is a member of the NGC 5846 Group.

+Supernovae and Imposter

+Three supernovae and one supernova imposter have been observed in NGC 5806: